JuliaLang/julia/doc/src/manual/parallel-computing.md

 Finally, if `DummyModule.jl` is not a standalone file but a package, then `using DummyModule` will _load_ `DummyModule.jl` on all processes, but only bring it into scope on the process where `using` was called.
+Use the `JULIA_PROJECT` environment variable to load a package that is available only in a certain project.

 ## Starting and managing worker processes